akshdevp/Angular-movie-database/README.md

 ## Login credientials

-Go to datbase.service.ts there you can find the user name and password for the application
+Go to data.service.ts there you can find the user name and password for the application